-Enhanced intracellular replication of Salmonella enteritidis in HLA-B27-expressing human monocytic cells - Dependency on glutamic acid at position 45 in the B pocket of HLA-B27
+Enhanced intracellular replication of Salmonella enteritidis in HLA-B27-expressing human monocytic cells: dependency on glutamic acid at position 45 in the B pocket of HLA-B27

 Research output: Contribution to journalArticleScientificpeer-review

-59 Citations (Scopus)
+61 Citations (Scopus)

 Abstract

-Conclusion.
-Our data indicate that HLA-1327 expression modulates the host-microbe interaction that results in an impaired capacity of monocytes to resist intracellular replication of S enteritidis.
+CONCLUSION: Our data indicate that HLA-B27 expression modulates the host-microbe interaction that results in an impaired capacity of monocytes to resist intracellular replication of S enteritidis.
 The phenotype is dependent on glutamic acid at position 45 in the B pocket and, thus, may be due to properties of the B27 heavy chain that are related to this residue.
 The ability of HLA-B27 to confer susceptibility to Salmonella-triggered reactive arthritis may occur, at least in part, through these modulatory effects.

-Original languageUndefined/Unknown
+Original languageEnglish

 Pages (from-to)2255–2263